 • It's an outdoor hunt which should help since natural lighting is the best lighting you can have when taking photos.
 They will quickly see & learn the difference when taking photos in direct sunlight vs. in a shady spot.

-• The hunt features both on specific items (such as a leaf, bird, flower) along with broad challenges (find something orange) that will encourage kids to focus their shot while also giving them the opportunity to be creative.
+• The scavenger hunt features both on specific items (such as a leaf, bird, flower) along with broad challenges (find something orange) that will encourage kids to focus their shot while also giving them the opportunity to be creative.

 • The challenges incorporate fun elements (such as taking a selfie, finding something that makes you smile) to hold their attention.